MASTER SUBSCRIPTION AGREEMENT

 - Applicable law and disputes

-- This Processor Agreement shall be governed by and construed in accordance with the laws of the Netherlands (save that any SCCSs in Appendix 3 shall be governed by the nominated governing law in accordance with their terms), with exclusion of its conflict of laws rules.
+- This Processor Agreement shall be governed by and construed in accordance with the laws applicable to the Agreement (save that the SCCSs in Annex 1 shall be governed by the nominated governing law in accordance with their terms), with exclusion of its conflict of laws rules.

-- All disputes that may arise out of or in connection with this Processor Agreement, or with any agreement, document, or instrument entered into pursuant hereto or in furtherance hereof, shall be exclusively settled in accordance with the dispute resolution provisions set out in the Agreement, it being understood that the SCCs have a separate dispute resolution clause that prevails of this article 2.
+- All disputes that may arise out of or in connection with this Processor Agreement, or with any agreement, document, or instrument entered into pursuant hereto or in furtherance hereof, shall be exclusively settled in accordance with the dispute resolution provisions set out in the Agreement, it being understood that the SCCs have a separate dispute resolution clause that prevails over this article 13.2.

 Subject matter of processing